Municipality of Portmore

 As the population of Portmore grew the Urban Development Corporation (UDC) in 1977 started to plan and provide for infrastructure for the growing community.
 Community centres, schools, police stations, post offices, a library, and medical facilities have been built.
 Portmore now has a population of over 170,000 people and was granted municipality status in 2003.

-Key Positions within the organisation:Chairman - Mayor Leon Thomas
+Key Positions within the organisation:Chairman - His Worship the Mayor Leon Thomas